pirica/wordtohtml/README.md

 ## UPDATE NOTES

+Version 2.1.4 - Clearance of a minor bug

 Version 2.1.3 - Clearance of a few bugs: 1.
 The endnote references in the text were not in roman numerals as they should be. - 2.
 In certain circumstances the correct font and font size were not being used. - 3.
 In certain circumstances a bookmark link did not work.

 Version 2.1.2 - Will now recognise higher resolution images (Word deals with these differently to lower resolution images)